How To Ensure Sustainable Monitoring And Evaluation (M&E)?

-Monitoring and evaluation protocols are some of the best ways the NGOs can focus on projects and ensure that they are operating smoothly.
+Monitoring and Evaluation (M&E) protocols are some of the best ways the NGOs can focus on projects and ensure that they are operating smoothly.

 Monitoring & evaluation is a process through which projects are assessed to understand their performance, if they are able to reach their goals & how can they be improved.
 It acts as an accountability tool for most social impact projects & interventions.